Ferdinand Voegele: Chi-Stelle

 On 1 January 1937, he was assigned to the newly created cipher bureau (German: Chi-Stelle) within Referat K and made Chief of all cryptanalytic work (Cryptanalysis) on 1 January 1937.
 He was assigned as an assistant, Edward Von Lingen who had learned Russian Army cryptanalysis while at the German Army intercept station in Treuenbrietzen.
 When Voegele joined Chi-Stelle it consisted of 12 people.

 During the remainder of the year, Voegele worked on Spanish cyphers as part of monitoring the Republicans in the Spanish Civil War.
-He also worked on several Czechoslovakian procedures (Polygraphic substitution), and on breaking the Czechoslovakian Air Force double-transposition, where the message count only amounted to 10-25 messages per day.
+He also worked on several Czechoslovak procedures (Polygraphic substitution), and on breaking the Czechoslovak Air Force double-transposition, where the message count only amounted to 10-25 messages per day.

 Voegele was known to have worked on a number of cyphers during the course of the war.
 These included the Government Telegraph Code, India Code, Syko, the RAF 4-digit code, Aircraft Movement Code in Autumn 1942, Bomber Code in Winter 1942, January 1943, Slidex in May 1943, Aircraft Reporting Code from July 1943, UCO Weather Code from May 1944 and Weather Codes throughout the war.
 Typex was attempted by Voegele in the early 1940s.

 Ferdinand Voegele disappears from the historical record after the end of the war.